GRAND HOTEL SINCE 1863

 Official opening ceremony.
 Carl Ernst, Royal Court Restaurateur at the Central Station, was the builder and owner of the new hotel in the city centre which initially bore the name Hotel Ernst.

 The hotel was sold to Friedrich Kracht, a citizen of German descent who had lived in Belgium but moved from Brussels to Cologne during the turmoil of war.
-Kracht died four years after acquiring the hotel; his wife and son Carl ran it after his death.
+Kracht died four years after acquiring the hotel; his wife and son Karl ran it after his death.

-Carl Kracht moved to Zürich, where he married Emma Pauline Baur, whose family owned the well-known Baur au Lac and Savoy Baur en Ville.
+Karl Kracht moved to Zürich, where he married Emma Pauline Baur, whose family owned the well-known Baur au Lac and Savoy Baur en Ville.